college-254/kenyans_applying_to_us_universities/college_guide_markdown/2016-09-08-17-the-i20-form-sevis-fee-and-visa-interview.md

 date: 2016-09-08
 ---

+# 17. The I-20 Form, SEVIS Fee and Visa Interview

 If there’s a document that you’ll hold dear to your heart, it’s your [I-20 Form](https://studyinthestates.dhs.gov/2013/01/what-is-the-form-i-20).
 Once you’ve committed to your university, the Admissions Office/ International Students Office will send you the I-20.
 Ensure that you provide a reliable delivery address to avoid any inconvenience.
 The I-20 is proof that you’ve been admitted to the university, so scan it to ensure that you have a digital copy as well.

 If you’ve not yet made contact with [EducationUSA’s Office at the US Embassy in Gigiri](http://nairobi.usembassy.gov/edusa.html), we highly recommend that you do so.
 There are sessions designed for admitted students ranging from Visa Application workshops to Pre-Departure Orientation.
 The Visa Application workshop is especially helpful since it outlines the next steps that you need to take, and you also get a chance to clarify any steps that you don’t understand from a Consulate Officer (the people who actually approve your visa application).
 Although the process may have changed since 2015 when we had our visa applications, the process is generally like this: